L1lith/Melon-Solid/README.md

 ## Examples
 Want to see a few examples?
 I've implemented the Whack-a-Mole and Platformer games (taken from Melon.js) Look in the examples folder

+## TODO:
+### Documentation
+There's currently no documentation yet, sorry.
+I have implemented tests though so it is working, and if you want to see how to use it try looking in the examples directory.

+### Multiple Games/Games Unloading Properly
+Melon.js Currently breaks when you try to have multiple games at once, or if you load a game, unload it, and reload it again.
+This is a limitation within Melon.js that will hopefully be fixed soon.